Analysis

 Highest team salaries over time

 First get the total compensation for each team in each year.
+These are only teams who spend more than $20 million.

 sal_team <- salaries |>